simoncblyth/env/geant4/geometry/export/overlapping_volumes.rst

 .. image:: 4570.png

 Grotty 50 point (24+24+1+1) representation of a Tubs.
-Possibly the overlapping causes the grottiness.
+Numerical imprecision of the export is the cause of the grottiness.

 ::